idia-astro/idia-container-wsclean-gpu/README.md

 ```

 The build process for this container is slight different from the typical singularity
-build process as the CUDA libraries are not bound into the container at the type of
+build process as the CUDA libraries are not bound into the container at the time of
 the initial build.
 Thus first a writeable sandbox must be built, a `first-run.sh`
 script executed to build the application, and then the sandbox converted into a
 standard image.